Operads in Unstable Global Homotopy Theory

 For the second condition, let $f\in \Js_\Op\reg$ be the transfinite composition of morphisms $f_\alpha$, such that each $f_\alpha$ is a cobase change (in $\algop$) of $F_{\algop}(j_\alpha)$ for $j_\alpha \in \Js$.
 The morphism $F_{\algop}(j_\alpha)$ has the left lifting property with respect to $T$, and then so does each $f_\alpha$.
 Then by the previous discussion $U_{\algop}(f_\alpha)$ is in $\Hcof$, and it is a weak equivalence by the hypothesis of the theorem.
 Since $U_{\algop}$ preserves transfinite compositions, $U_{\algop}(f)$ is a transfinite composition of morphisms that are both in $\Hcof$ and are weak equivalences, and so $U_{\algop}(f)$ is a weak equivalence. \end{proof}

-\begin{rem} Usually in a category with both a model structure and a monoidal structure, two compatibility conditions are required (see for example \cite[Definition 3.1]{schshi}).
+\begin{rem} Usually in a category with both a model structure and a monoidal structure, two compatibility conditions are required (see for example \cite[Definition~3.1]{schshi}).
 These are the pushout product axiom, and the requirement that the unit is cofibrant.
 These are not necessary to prove Theorem~\ref{thmschsh2}, but something similar to the pushout product axiom is usually needed to actually check that condition (2) of Theorem~\ref{thmschsh2} holds in practice. \end{rem}

 \begin{rem} The question of under which conditions on a category and on an operad one can lift the model structure to the category of algebras over said operad has been studied in a few different places and with diverse methods.
 As far as we can tell, the first place where this was examined in generality was in Spitzweck's PhD thesis \cite{spitzweck2001operads}.
-It was proven there that a model structure can be lifted assuming that the category $\cat$ satisfies the monoid axiom and that the operad is cofibrant (\cite[Theorem 4]{spitzweck2001operads}).
+It was proven there that a model structure can be lifted assuming that the category $\cat$ satisfies the monoid axiom and that the operad is cofibrant (\cite[Theorem~4]{spitzweck2001operads}).

 The condition that an operad is cofibrant in the model structure on operads constructed in \cite{spitzweck2001operads} is quite restrictive.
 It is stronger than asking that each $\Opn$ is cofibrant, or even $\Sigma_n$-cofibrant.
-In addition in the setting of orthogonal spaces, it is not enough to look at the category of algebras over a cofibrant replacement of an operad (in the usual sense), as this gives the wrong homotopy theory, which we show in Remark~\ref{remcofibrantreplacement}. \end{rem}
+In addition in the setting of global homotopy theory, it is not enough to look at the category of algebras over a cofibrant replacement of an operad (in the usual sense), as this gives the wrong homotopy theory, which we show in Remark~\ref{remcofibrantreplacement}. \end{rem}